SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

 > Note: Service broker is an implementation of the Open Service Broker API.

-To try this feature with Poetry Slam Manager, you have two options:
+To explore this feature with the Poetry Slam Manager, you have two options:

 1. Clone the repository of the Partner Reference Application.
-Check out the *main-multi-tenant* branch and enhance the application step-by-step.
+Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step by step.

-2. Alternatively, check out the *main-multi-tenant-features* branch, where the feature is already included.
+2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch where the feature is already included.

-The following section describes how to enhance the *main-multi-tenant* branch (option 1).
+The following describes how to enhance the **main-multi-tenant** branch (option 1).

 ## Optional: Add API-Specific Authorizations